sqbqamar/fiberseg/README.md

 ## Conversion scale
-We set the conversion ratio of each pixel
+We did not set the conversion ratio of each pixel because the pixel size varies across different microscopy images.
-1 px = 0.425 mm
+In our case, we found that 1 pixel = 0.65 mm, but we could not use this ratio for calculations in the original manuscript.